 If accepted, a transfer student will be given credit for courses successfully passed at the previous college that meet PCOM's curriculum requirements.
 A minimum of two years must be completed at PCOM for a student to be eligible to receive the DO degree.

-Intra-campus transfer requests between Philadelphia and Georgia must be discussed with the Dean at the campus of enrollment.
+Intra-campus transfer requests must be discussed with the Dean at the PCOM campus of enrollment.

 For all other students entering the DO program, PCOM does not grant advanced standing or credit for prior learning or for courses completed at other institutions.